huangc28/universal/README.md

 ## TODO list

 [] deprecate Frontend host script, since this is going to be a server side rendering app.
-All components will be generate from Backend.
+All components will be generated from Backend.

 ```
 "build": "webpack",